w3f/polkadot-wiki/docs/general/polkadotjs.md

 ## Polkadot-JS API

-The [**Polkadot-JS API**](https://github.com/polkadot-js/api) is a JavaScript API allowing for programs to interface with the functionality of
+The [**Polkadot-JS API**](https://github.com/polkadot-js/api) is a JavaScript API allowing for programs to interface with the functionalities of
 {{ polkadot: Polkadot. :polkadot }}{{ kusama: Kusama. :kusama }}

 While interacting with the underlying